-In some provinces, new permanent residents can avail of provincial health insurance coverage as soon as they arrive.
+In some provinces, new permanent residents will have access to provincial health insurance coverage as soon as they arrive.
 In others, there is a waiting period of up to three months.
-Private health insurance for Canada can cover your needs during this period.
-See BestQuote, or get a free quote here from Cigna to see what policies are available to you.

 Healthcare in Canada by province